mlbench/mlbench-old/docs/installation.rst

    helm upgrade --wait --recreate-pods -f values.yaml --timeout 900 --install ${RELEASE_NAME} charts/mlbench

-To access mlbench, run these commands and open the URL that's returned (**Note**: The default instructions returned by `helm` on the commandline return the internal cluster ip only):
+To access mlbench, run these commands and open the URL that' is returned (**Note**: The default instructions returned by `helm` on the commandline return the internal cluster ip only):

 .. code-block:: bash